New Study Charts Path for Low-Emission Corn Farming Across the Globe

 Agriculture and Climate Change: What Does the Future Hold?

 Although spring has just begun, the Netherlands is already grappling with drought-related challenges, affecting both nature and agriculture.
-Emma Knol, a Climate Resilient Agriculture researcher at Wageningen University & Research (WUR), is developing a tool that highlights the impact of climate cha
+Emma Knol, a Climate Resilient Agriculture researcher at Wageningen University & Research […]The post Agriculture and Climate Change: What Does the Future Hold

 S Seed World Staff